 generating an article

-preparing content in the Generator
+preparing content in the Content Generator

 creating content in the knowledge base

-marking the recommendation as done
+marking the recommendation as completed

-starting an action available in the panel
+running AI Agents actions available in the panel

 Example: